iterative/dvc.org/public/static/docs/user-guide/privacy.md

 of tokens obtained through its OAuth client, such as which APIs and endpoints are being used.

+## Using user data

-DVC Google Drive integration includes functions that you can execute in order to read or modify your own data (or data shared with you).
+DVC includes functions that you can execute in order to read or modify your own data (or data shared with you).
 This can only happen after you provide a token, which requires that you authenticate yourself as a specific Google user and authorize these actions.

 DVC can help you get a token by guiding you through the OAuth flow in the browser.
-There you must consent to allow the _DVC Google Drive_ application to operate on your behalf.
+There you must consent to allow the _DVC_ application to operate on your behalf.
 The OAuth consent screen will describe the scope of what is being authorized, e.g., it will name the target API(s) and whether you are authorizing “read only” or “read and write” access.

-There are two ways to use DVC with Google Drive without authorizing the _DVC Google Drive_ application: bring your own service account token or configure the package to use an OAuth client of your choice.
+There are two ways to use DVC with Google Drive without authorizing the _DVC_
+application: bring your own service account token or configure the package to use an OAuth client of your choice.
 See the relevant Google Drive section of this User Guide.

 ## Scopes